Belize: The size of Massachusetts with only 383,000 residents

 Tel: 501-92-2034/ 2125, Fax: 2134

 - The Belize Zoo near Cayo provides a home for different species of native wildlife.
-29 acres of tropical savanna is home to over 125 animals which were either orphaned or born here.
+29 acres of tropical savanna is home to over 125 animals that were either orphaned or born here.
 This is a great stop to make up for any animal sighting you missed in the jungles.

 - Cave’s Branch River Canoeing